Cursor: The Editor Built Around AI

 Cursor sends context (open files, selections, project) to models.
 For NDA projects or regulated code:

-- Local model via proxy: Cursor 0.42+ supports pointing to Ollama/your own API for self-hosted models.
-Limited vs frontier.
+- Local model via proxy: Cursor 0.42+ supports pointing to Ollama or your own API for self-hosted models.

-- Legal and security review before deploying on teams with sensitive code.
+- Legal review before deploying on teams with sensitive proprietary code.

-- Team features: centralised management, shared prompts, audit.
-Improving but still behind Copilot Enterprise.
+- Team features: centralised management, shared prompts, audit trail.
+Behind Copilot Enterprise.

-- Non-VS-Code IDE support.
-No version for IntelliJ, RustRover, etc.
+- Non-VS-Code IDE support: no version for IntelliJ, RustRover, or others.

 When to Recommend It